I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddump/nc-ntdddump-dump-read.md

 <p>If the routine succeeds, it must return STATUS_SUCCESS.
 Otherwise, it must return one of the error status values defined in <i>Ntstatus.h</i>.</p>

 ## -remarks
 <p>Filter drivers can read the data that was read by the crashdump process. </p>

 <p>Filter drivers can modify the contents of the data buffer contained in <b>Mdl</b> to revert any changes made to the data when it was written to disk. </p>

-<p>Filter drivers can read the data that was read by the crashdump process. </p>

-<p>Filter drivers can modify the contents of the data buffer contained in <b>Mdl</b> to revert any changes made to the data when it was written to disk. </p>